tryscer/flock/flock-music.md

 ​	“I'll come with you,” says Cindy.
 She dismounted her horse and now she's walking around the edge of the platform, against the direction of the carousel.
 She keeps perfectly centered in my view.
 "All you have to do is come along."
 ​	“I just want you all to know that did not count as my first show,” I say.
 ​	“What did she say?” says Tim.
-​	“She said she wants to go to another show,” says Cindy and sits down in his carriage.
+​	“She said she wants to go to see another show,” says Cindy and sits down in his carriage.
 She smiles at him.
 “Know any good ones?”
 ​	“Well,” he says.
 “I think the Seven-Tops should start about now, no?”
 ​	“That’s not funny,” I say, even though I'm laughing.
 “I want the Steam Pillars!
 They make you feel…” ​	“I said the police thing was the best part!” says Eleanore.
 “How Mucho was giving it to the cop and the crowd was having none of it… it was the best part of their performance!”